 Failing to implement good standards of safeguarding and child protection is not an option for anyone delivering activities to children.

-If we're in the business of being responsible for other people’s children, it's right that we take our duty of care to those children seriously.
+When your club or organisation is responsible for other people’s children during activities, it's right that we take our duty of care to those children seriously.